-Whether this configuration works or not depends solely on the home screen application used in the target device.
+Whether this configuration works or not depends solely on the home screen application (launcher) used in the target device.
 As the end users may use a custom home screen application that does not support remote creation of home screen shortcuts, we cannot guarantee that this configuration will work on all your devices.

 It is not possible to check programmatically if the home screen has a certain shortcut added, so the deployment is marked completed immediately after the client receives the configuration.
 Due to reasons explained in the previous paragraphs, this does not mean the shortcut has actually been created.

 For the same reasons we cannot guarantee that a shortcut is created, we also cannot guarantee that a previously created shortcut is removed.
 For example, Google has removed support for removing shortcuts from the current versions of its home screen applications.
 So even though a shortcut can be created, it can't be removed programmatically.